Jennifer Hrstic

 Air Hunger: Feeling like you can't take a deep breath.

-Cognitive Symptoms (Grief Brain):
+Cognitive Signs (Grief Brain):

 Brain Fog: Difficulty focusing, finding words, or feeling spaced out.